Who is A.P. Atkinson and why is he called 'Jack'?

-He frequently collaborates with his old friend, Seth Godwynn, who edits his work and the two have written several complete novels together.
+He frequently collaborates with his old friend, Seth Godwynn, who edits all his work, and the two have written multiple complete books together.

 As a married author, Jack doesn’t have much to look forward to but hopes to one day be too old to exercise and not having to feel guilty about getting fat.